 - Recognition of a residents association

-If there is a fee payable for an application to the Tribunal, the Application fee structure is as follows: £155 for one application reference, £205 for 2 references, £410 for three or four references and £515 for five or more references.
+There is a fee of £100 payable for an application to the Tribunal, and, if required, an additional hearing fee of £200.
 Unless you qualify for a fee waiver or reduction, this is known as the fee remission system, outlined in form EX160A Court and Tribunal Fees – Do I have to pay them?